kauri-io/Content/Consensys projects/pantheon.md

 git clone --recursive https://github.com/PegaSysEng/pantheon.git
 ```

-In the _pantheon_ directory build Pantheon with the Gradle wrapper `gradlew`, omitting tests as:
+In the _pantheon_ directory build Pantheon with the Gradle wrapper `gradlew`, omitting tests:

 ```shell
 ./gradlew build -x test
 ```

-To run gradlew, you must have the `JAVA_HOME` system variable set to the Java installation directory.
+To run `gradlew`, you must have the `JAVA_HOME` system variable set to the Java installation directory.

 Go to the distribution directory: